Kevin Churko

-Kevin Gregory Churko (born 19 January 1968) is a Canadian record producer, sound engineer and musician best known for his work with artists such as Ozzy Osbourne, Papa Roach, Hinder, Modern Science, Five Finger Death Punch, Disturbed, In This Moment, Shania Twain, and Hellyeah.
+Kevin Gregory Churko (born 19 January 1968) is a Canadian record producer, sound engineer and musician best known for his work with artists such as Ozzy Osbourne, Papa Roach, Modern Science, Five Finger Death Punch, Disturbed, In This Moment, Shania Twain, Hellyeah, and Skillet.
 He currently resides in Las Vegas, where he works out of his private studio, "The Hideout".
-He is the father of Kane Churko, and brother of Cory Churko.
+He is the father of Kane Churko.